-If your business is growing to the point of making you consider an on-site server room, congrats!
-Still, with this growth comes growing pains.
+Congrats on taking the initiative towards building your own on-site server room!
+It's worth noting, however, that this growth comes with growing pains.
 Before you start tossing equipment in an extra room in your office, let’s take a look at what to consider when building a new server room for your business.

 1. Server Room Security

 If your business is relatively open and doesn’t require secure access to your offices, you may consider limiting access to space where your server room will exist.
 Even if your offices are protected from outside foot traffic, you may consider making access to the server room exclusive to those authorized to work with the necessary components.
 Cybersecurity begins with good old fashioned regular security.

 2. Monitoring Your Server Room

 Though it sounds like something out of a Jason Bourne movie, having eyes on who enters your server room isn’t a terrible idea.
 Using either an ID-centric door lock system or motion-activated surveillance cameras, being able to keep tabs on what goes on in your server room can be handy.

 Server equipment is sensitive to changes in temperature, humidity, and other moisture that may be present in your typical office space.
 This makes keeping your servers in an ideal climate vital.
 For this reason, you may consider independent climate control measures such as room-specific thermostats or even HVAC equipment specifically for the server room.
 Also, don’t forget to allow a way for you to monitor the climate conditions of the server room remotely.